saeyslab/harpy_figures/README.md

 # Figures for the Harpy manuscript

+This repository contains the code to reproduce the figures in the Harpy manuscript and uses the [Harpy package](https://github.com/saeyslab/harpy).

 ## Install
-This benchmark is Linux only.
+This code is Linux only.
 Install [Pixi](https://pixi.sh/latest/).

 ```
 pixi i -e all